ysgard/d-hub/README.md

 *port* is the port d-hub will bind to.
+*address* is the IP address d-hub will bind to.
 *logfile* messages will be logged to here.
 *hooks* This array takes a series of hook specifications.
 Each hook *represents a distinct event sent by github.